EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **Write amplification** is the ratio of bytes written to storage versus bytes written to the database.

 For example, if you are writing 10 MB/s to the database and you observe 30 MB/s disk write rate, your write amplification is 3.
 If write amplification is high, the workload may be bottlenecked on disk throughput.
 For example, if write amplification is 50 and max disk throughput is 500 MB/s, your database can sustain a 10 MB/s write rate.
-In this case, decreasing write amplification will directly increase max write rate.
+In this case, decreasing write amplification will directly increase the maximum write rate.

-High write amplification will also decreases flash lifetime.
+High write amplification also decreases flash lifetime.
 There are two ways in which you can observe your write amplification.
 The first is to read through the output of `DB::GetProperty("rocksdb.stats", &stats)`.
 The second is to divide your disk write bandwidth (you can use `iostat`) by your DB write rate.

 **Read amplification** is the number of disk reads per query.
 If you need to read 5 pages to answer a query, read amplification is 5.
+Logical reads are those that get data from cache, either the RocksDB block cache or the OS filesystem cache.
+Physical reads are handled by the storage device, flash or disk.
+Logical reads are much cheaper than physical read but still impose a CPU cost.
+You might be able to estimate the physical read rate from `iostat` output but that include reads done for queries and for compaction.

 **Space amplification** is the ratio of the size of database files on disk to data size.
 If you store 10MB in the database and it stores 100MB on disk, this is space amplification of 10.
 You will usually want to set a hard limit on space amplification so you don't run out of disk space or memory.